 Students are allowed to drop any course before the start of the sixth business day of each term.
 Students who drop a course will receive a full refund of tuition.
-Dropped courses do not appear on a transcript and do not impact academic standing business day of each term through the end of the 25th business day of the term.
+Dropped courses do not appear on a transcript and do not impact academic standing the term.
 Withdrawal courses appear on a transcript as a "W" and have a direct impact on academic standing and financial aid status.
 No refunds are granted for withdrawals.